 Myeloid Sarcoma.
 A mass of myeloid leukemia cells that develops outside the bone marrow.
 It may occur beneath the skin or other areas of the body and may be the first sign of leukemia.
-Also called "chloroma," "granulocytic sarcoma," "myeloblastoma," "monocytoma" and "extramedullary disease."
+A myeloid sarcoma is different from a true "sarcoma," which refers to a distinct group of cancers arising from connective tissues like muscle, fat, or bone.
+A myeloid sarcoma is also called "chloroma," "granulocytic sarcoma," "myeloblastoma," "monocytoma" and "extramedullary disease."